Negative thought patterns can and do impact your sobriety–and your life.

 - Resentment about past events, actions, or people

-- Unwilling to forgive others and oneself for past mistakes and/or failures
+- Unwillingness to forgive others and oneself for past mistakes and/or failures

 - High expectations of others and oneself.
-This is not negative in itself, but when another person or we ourselves do not meet our high expectations, the key is not to think negatively about the situation, to accept that we or the other has done the best possible that they/we could with what they/we have, and to understand that we are all here to learn lessons.
+This is not negative in itself, but when our expectations are not met, the key is not to think negatively about the situation.
+We need to accept that the people involved have done the best they could with what they have and understand that we are all here to learn lessons.

 - Being overly critical of others and oneself